Leadership is a skill you will work on and develop throughout your life. There is no effortless path to excellence and accomplishment in this domain.

 - Engaged with Yale.
 Through the LDP, many students extend their engagement with Yale University, working with undergraduate clubs or Yale affiliation and outreach groups, for example.

 - Integrated with your studies.
-The LDP advances in step with the academic curriculum, providing you with opportunites to reflect on the leadership questions and lessons encountered in the classroom.
+The LDP advances in step with the academic curriculum, providing you with opportunities to reflect on the leadership questions and lessons encountered in the classroom.